rb201/weather-app/README.md

 ### Networking
-My entire project is on my home network, unsegmented.
+The entire project is on my home network, unsegmented.
 I limited the DHCP assignment on my router, and set aside a small block of ip's for my LoadBalancer.
 I use [Pihole](https://https://pi-hole.net/) as my main DNS, and [NPM](https://nginxproxymanager.com/) to terminate all my entry points; Both were already in my homelab

 ##### LoadBalancer
 K3s has a default load-balancer called ServiceLB, but I could not manage to get it to work.
 I disabled it and installed [MetalLB](https://metallb.io/).